Azure/bicep/docs/installing.md

 Now that you have the tooling installed, you can start the tutorial which will teach you full bicep capabilities:

 [1 - Working with a basic bicep file](./tutorial/01-simple-template.md)

+### Install the "nightly" builds of bicep

+If you'd like to try the latest pre-release bits of bicep before they are released, you can [follow instructions for installing the nightly builds](./installing-nightly.md).
+Note, these builds are much more likely to have known or unknown bugs.